atifquamar07/atifquamar07.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Large Language Models
-  - Reasoning in LLMs
+  - LLM Reasoning
+  - Trustworthy AI
+  - Diffusion Models
   - Reinforcement Learning

 # Education to show in About widget